-Rent a Jeep and start your trip from Trincomalee.
-We found driving on the east coast of Sri Lanka to be relatively easy; the roads are good, there are sufficient gas stations, and you can travel at a steady, slow pace.
+We set out from Trincomalee, heading south.
+Driving along the east coast of Sri Lanka was relatively easy: the roads are good, there are sufficient gas stations, and you can travel at a steady, slow pace.

-Take your time to pull over and see wild animals, such as monkeys, buffalo, and many more.
-We were lucky enough to also see elephants on our route!
+We took our time, pulling over to see wild animals such as monkeys, buffalo, and more.
+We were lucky enough to also see elephants on route!

 Day 2: Incredible ride to Arugam Bay

-Day two is the most beautiful part of the trip!
-The drive takes around 4 hours in total, and during this time, we passed national parks, rice fields, beautiful palm landscapes, and untouched beaches.
+Day two was the most beautiful part of the trip!
+The drive took around 4 hours in total.
+During this time, we passed national parks, rice fields, palm-fringed landscapes, and untouched beaches.

 As you get closer to Arugam Bay, there is a chance to spot wild elephants on the side of the road.
-We were lucky enough to catch a glimpse, and it was such a highlight of our Sri Lanka east coast road trip!
-Please always remember to admire their beauty from a distance; these are beautiful, wild animals that should be left in peace.
+We were lucky enough to catch a glimpse, which was a highlight of our trip!
+However, please always remember to admire their beauty from a distance; these are wild animals that should be left in peace.

 If you’d like to see more elephants in the wild, we recommend joining this safari tour to Kumana National Park, which is south of Arugam Bay.